SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The ``SimpleWrapper`` structure manages the value that it wraps by printing the word "Reading" or "Writing" when the property is accessed.
-Its wrapped value is always an integer --- to make a wrapper that can be used for any property type, you use a generic type.
+To keep this example simpler, the wrapped value is always an integer.
-For information about generic types, see :doc:`Generics`.
+To make a version of ``SimpleWrapper`` that could be used a wrapped value of any type, you need a generic type --- for more information, see :doc:`Generics`.

 You apply a wrapper to a property by writing the wrapper's name in front of the property